How and why to ditch your expensive mutual funds

 Years ago, I moved out of high-priced mutual funds by doing the following things:

-- I sold all my mutual funds and decided to buy broad market Canadian ETF XIU.
+- I sold all my mutual funds and decided to buy initially broad market Canadian ETF XIU from iShares.

 - At the time, because I believed I still needed some bonds in my portfolio, I bought a Canadian bond ETF XBB.
 You can see an early post on this subject here.